SeanOVery/HTML-CSS-and-Git-Code-Refactor/README.md

 # Horiseon SEO Refactor

 ## Summary

-    The primary goal of this project is to refactor Horiseon's HTML to be more friendly to accesibility software.
+The primary goal of this project is torefactor Horiseon's HTML to be morefriendly to accesibility software.

-    Alongside that primary goal, some cleanup work was done on the code in general.
-Within the CSS primarily but also the HTML.
+Alongside that primary goal, somecleanup work was done on the code ingeneral.
+Within the CSS primarily butalso the HTML.

 ------------